Shibli Rules Out Fresh Elections, Assures Redressal Of Coalition Partners Genuine Issues - UrduPoint

 Shibli Rules Out Fresh Elections, Assures Redressal Of Coalition Partners' Genuine Issues

+Leader of the House in Senate, Senator Shibli Fraz while ruling out the fresh elections said the incumbent government would address the genuine issues of the coalition partners

-ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Jan, 2020 ) :Leader of the House in Senate, Senator Shibli Fraz on Tuesday ruling out the fresh elections said the incumbent government would address the genuine issues of the coalition partners.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Jan, 2020 ) :Leader of the House in Senate, Senator Shibli Fraz while ruling out the fresh elections said the incumbent government would address the genuine issues of the coalition partners.

 Talking to a private news channel, he said Pakistan Tehreek-e-Insaf (PTI) was an unconventional political party and added it would take some time to settle down the chronicle issues of the allied parties.